Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

-# 1. Introduction
+# Introduction

 This Document outlines the concrete implementation of imports and dependencies.
 It also includes Module Paths, which are a concept used in later sections.

+## 1. Modules

+Modules are a unit of code.
+They are used throughout wasome, for example for imports.
+Modules are abstract representation of directories and share their properties, including the need for a name and the ability to contain submodules.

 ## 2. Module Paths

 ### 2.1 Purpose

-Module Paths define locations within source code, whether local or external to the current project.
+Module Paths are references to modules, whether local or external to the current project.
 These paths are used throughout the rest of this document to describe import behavior.

 ### 2.2 Syntax